martins5678/Human-Resources-Absenteeism/README.md

 ## Introduction
 ![Banner](https://raw.githubusercontent.com/bankoleridwan/Human-Resources-Absenteeism/main/img/banner.jpg)

-Absenteeism, the consistent absence of employees, can have the ultimate implication of eroding employee engagement, damaging the company’s reputation, and hampering its overall success.
-As in the case of a medium-sized company, Company X, that observed a significant drop in performance, and a deep inquiry into the cause revealed absenteeism is quite a problem.
+Company X  observed a significant drop in performance, and a deep inquiry into the cause revealed absenteeism is quite a problem.
 This has disrupted the company’s workflow and productivity, leading to delays in project completion and compromised customer service.
-Additionally, the incident has significantly burdened coworkers who had to compensate for the missing team members, potentially causing burnout, decreased morale and forcing them to protest for better working conditions.
-At this point, the management wants to make a data-driven decision to know how to help those who are a victim of chronic absenteeism.
+Additionally, the incident has significantly burdened coworkers who had to compensate for the missing team members, potentially causing burnout and decreased morale.
+The management wants to make a data-driven decision to know how to help those victims of chronic absenteeism.
-As the data analyst, I lead a team of 4 analysts to carry out in-depth analysis to identify hidden patterns to help the management make informed decisions.
-We discovered preventable health conditions that are more likely due to the unhealthy lifestyle of the employee as the primary cause of being absent from work.
-The project was a worthwhile journey where we were able to come up with insights and recommendations that helped the management reduce the menace before it put an end to the company's existence.
+By analyzing the human resources dataset, we discovered that health conditions that are more likely due to unhealthy lifestyles are quite common.
+We communicated the insights and made recommendations to the management to reduce the menace before it put an end to the company's existence.

 ## Goal of the Project

-> Our task is to find a relatable pattern between the rate of absenteeism and season and employee information such as education level, social lifestyle, responsibility,  and body mass index.
-Then, we are to design an interactive Power BI dashboard that the management can use to get quick insight for making data-driven decisions to help the affected people.
+> Our task is to unearth insights into the causes of absenteeism using the human resources dataset, design a user-friendly power BI dashboard for the management to make quick data-driven insights, and provide recommendations to address the issue.

 ## Skills and Tools Used